mapp-digital/Mapp-Cloud-Magento/E2E/README.md

     Adds execution rights to scripts, created app directory for app volume within E2E/install directory

 ### install-24
     Starts Mapp network and installs latest 2.4-developer version of Magento by pulling the repos, checking the version out and then starting the install process.
+Will use backup of plugin code if available.

 ### server-start
     Starts the server -> needs to be installed first.
 Will be saved in volume.
 Creates network 'Mapp'.